bobwallis/Blueline/README.md

 Blueline
 ========================

-This document contains information on how to install, and start using Blueline.
+This document contains some notes on how to install, and start using Blueline.

 1) Install dependencies